-- The interest rate will be 1%, loans will mature in two years, and there will be no prepayment penalty.
+- The interest rate will be 1%, loans will mature in five years, and there will be no prepayment penalty.

-- Interest will begin accruing immediately, but payments will not be due for the first six months of the loan.
+- Interest will begin accruing immediately, but payments will not be due for the first 10 months after the loan is disbursed.